 What is the Benefit Cap?

-When will the Benefit Cap be introduced?
+When was the Benefit Cap introduced?

 - £500 a week for couples (with or without children living with them)